MustardChef/WSABuilds/README.md

 - `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalState\diagnostics\logcat`

+**Can I delete the installed folder?**

+- No.

+**How can I update WSA to a new version?**

+- As Explained [Installation instructions](#installation).
+Download the [latest WSA Version](#downloads) and replace the content of your previous installation and rerun Install.ps1.
+Don't worry, your data will be preserved

 **How do I update Magisk?**

-- Wait for a new MagiskOnWSA release that includes the newer Magisk version, then follow the [Installation instructions](#installation) to update
+- Do the same as updating WSA.
+Wait for a new MagiskOnWSA release that includes the newer Magisk version, then follow the [Installation instructions](#installation) to update

 **Can I pass SafetyNet/Play Integrity?**

 - No. Virtual machines like WSA cannot pass these mechanisms on their own due to the lack of signing by Google.
-Passing requires more exotic (and untested) solutions: <https://github.com/kdrag0n/safetynet-fix/discussions/145#discussioncomment-2170917>
+Passing requires more exotic (and untested) solutions like: <https://github.com/kdrag0n/safetynet-fix/discussions/145#discussioncomment-2170917>

 **What is virtualization?**